masatoprc/FollowWhatIDO/README.md

 # FollowWhatIDO
-An X11 game created from Scration with C++
+An X11 game created from scratch with C++